-CEEP is a community-driven indigenous educational program designed to provide indigenous Mentawai with the opportunity to reconnect with and learn the most important and relevant aspects of their native cultural and environmental education.
+CEEP is a community-driven initiative designed to provide Indigenous Mentawai with the opportunity to reconnect with and learn the most important and relevant aspects of our cultural and environmental education.

 What age or gender group is the CEEP targeted toward?